sergueik/selenium_java/swd_recorder/README.md

 ### Compinent Versions
 As usual with Selenium, Application only runnable with the matching combination of versions of Selenium jar, browser driver and browsers is used.

-Few supported combination of old versions are listed below:
+Few supported combination of old versions are listed below (you can download virtually every old build of Firefox from https://ftp.mozilla.org/pub/firefox/releases, for other browser location vary):

 |                      |              |
 |----------------------|--------------|